What is a Stanza? - Transcript (English and Spanish Subtitles Available in Video. Click HERE for Spanish Transcript)

 The squat pen rests; snug as a gun.
 [This is the opening couplet--that’s two lines, the thumb and the gun are mirroring each other]

 My father, digging.
 I look down [It is followed by a tercet: the first two lines set up the third one]

 Stooping in rhythm through potato drills

-Where he was digging. [quatrain…the four lines stanza…the story stanza…where the narrative gets more complicated]
+Where he was digging.
+[It is followed by a quatrain--the four lines stanza, the story stanza, where the narrative gets more complicated]

 Three different stanzas.
 Like three different rooms.
 And when you read them, and you experience whatever differences you notice in them, then you know something about how stanzas work.
 And you begin to notice the different coherences, special relationships, and cool possibilities for new meanings.

 Further Resources for Teachers: